Taloonys/cmc-crypto-view/README.md

 # General
 * Project is just a fullstack app, that displays some cryptocurrencies info.
-* It's more like a reasearch project for myself, so there are somme redundant commentaries
+* It's more like a reasearch project for myself, so there are some redundant commentaries...
 * frontend: https://github.com/Taloonys/crypto-view-front
 * backend: https://github.com/Taloonys/crypto-view-back